Page 1 of 2 1 2 LastLast

 2. By paying off a credit card, you can now roll what you used to be paying towards that card into the next card.
 And when that one is paid off, roll BOTH of those into the next.
 Hence, the "snowball" effect.
 If you have 6 cards and can pay 4 of them off completely in 6 months, then tackle the last two (with large balances) by rolling all the previous monthly payments (from the other cards) into THOSE cards, it really helps.

-9. #9
+9. Hedwig

-Hedwig is offline Senior Member
+Hedwig Well-Known Member

 It's NEVER more productive to pay off lower interest rates first.
 If the borrower wants a boost in self-confidence, they get it from the bottom line of the spreadsheet they should be keeping.
 On the spreadsheet, you list every debt.
 Include the balance, interest rate, and any other information you want to track (I have minimum payments and due dates on mine).
 Sort by interest rate so you know what is your highest rate.
 This is the one that gets EVERY PENNY except minimums on the other accounts.
 The more high interest you pay off, the faster that bottom line of "Total Owed" will decrease.
 You do this every month so that you are always paying extra on the highest-rate account.
 That account could change each month as interest rates change, but you always want to knock out the highest rate debt first.
 Otherwise the principle of compounding is working against you.